INSaFLU/insaflu_docs/docs/data_analysis.rst

 Simplified illustration of the main steps of the modular INSaFLU-TELEVIR bioinformatics pipeline for reference-based genomics surveillance.

-*Find below the description of the main bioinformatics steps (Description, Current software versions and settings)*
+*Find below the description of the main bioinformatics steps (Description and Current software )*

 Read quality analysis and improvement
 --------------------------------------